Trucking - Stable Career Path, Fast to Learn, Affordable Classes

 Greater Security in as Few as 3-6 Weeks

 Pursuing a new career path can be exciting, but it can also be daunting.
-For those living paycheck to paycheck, the thought of spending a lot of time and money to complete training is unthinkable.
+For those living paycheck to paycheck, the thought of spending a lot of time and money to complete training isn't feasible.
 However, CDL training offers a viable solution to both issues.

 The cost of CDL school is generally between $1,800 to about $6,500.
 That’s not including financial aid or GI Bill eligibility.
 While no small cost, it’s a valuable investment in your future, and a small price to pay toward new long-term, high-paying career opportunities.

 As for training time, you can train at a school near you and be career-ready in as few as 3-6 weeks!
 Several schools also offer scheduling flexibility, meaning you could keep your current job while training for your next career.
 Think about that—you could be on the road in as soon as three weeks in a high-demand field.
 Not bad, right?

 Find CDL-A training near you.

 Drivers’ Recommendations for You: Try it!

 Still not convinced?
 Hear it from the experts.
 We asked three CDL-A drivers for their insights on pursuing a trucking career, the value of CDL training, and whether they felt it was a good investment in their futures.
 Read on for more!

 Do you see trucking as a stable career?